dotnet/docs/docs/csharp/how-to/parse-strings-using-split.md

 You can customize the prompt to use strings and delimiters per your requirements.

 You can use chat features, such as [slash commands, references to files, methods, or classes, and threads](/visualstudio/ide/copilot-chat-context), to set intent and get better answers with scoped context.
-For an existing class in a project that's open in the IDE, you can prompt GitHub Copilot with `/generate code to convert the string "123" to a number`.
+For an existing file open in the IDE, you can prompt GitHub Copilot using the `/generate` slash command as follows: `/generate code to split string1 in #Filename by delimiter spaces`.

 The following output shows an example Copilot Chat response: